Goroutine Worker Pools in Go¶

 Use a goroutine worker pool when:

-- Tasks are relatively uniform in cost and benefit from queuing.
-When task sizes are similar, a fixed pool size ensures efficient throughput and fair task distribution without excessive coordination overhead.
+- Tasks are relatively uniform and queue-friendly.
+When task cost is consistent, a fixed pool size provides efficient scheduling with minimal overhead, ensuring good throughput without complex coordination.

 Avoid a worker pool when: